aiidalab/aiidalab-on-azure/README.md

 This will create a corresponding deployment directory of the form `contoso.com.` to your deployments directory (the trailing dot indicates the root zone and helps to distinguish between dns-zone deployment directories and other deployments).
 To create the zone, simply switch into the directory and then initialize Terraform with `$ terraform init` followed by `$ terraform apply` to create the zone.

+## Security considerations

+The GitHub OAuth client credentials as well as the JupyterHub secret token are stored in plain text within the deployment directory and must for that reason not be pushed directly to public repositories.

 ## Known limitations

-- **The GitHub OAuth client secret is stored in plain text in the JupyterHub helm release configuration.**
-- A DNS entry configured automatically within a DNS zone is not going to be automatically removed when the deployment is torn down.
-This is not an issue per-se since the record is going to be updated when the deployment is re-created, however you might want to remove the entry manually to avoid confusion.
+- A DNS entry configured automatically within a DNS zone is not automatically removed when the deployment is torn down.
+This is not necessarily an issue since the record is going to be updated when a deployment with the same hostname is re-created, however you might want to remove the entry manually after destroying a deployment to avoid confusion.
+- Managing multiple deployments within the same deployments directory is in principal supported, however updating or migrating deployments can be difficult, because only the last set of answers are stored.

 ## LICENSE